Ashsandra/Three-Kingdoms/README.md

 # Three-Kingdoms
-This is a self-created Java version of a Chinese board game called Sanguosha
+This is a self-created Java version of a Chinese board game called Legends of three Kingdoms.